I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfmemory/nf-wdfmemory-wdfmemorycopyfrombuffer.md

 <p>The following code example obtains a handle to the framework memory object that represents an I/O request's output buffer, and then it copies the contents of another buffer into the I/O request's output buffer.</p>

-<p>The framework verifies that the destination buffer is large enough to receive the amount of data that the <i>NumBytesToCopyFrom</i> parameter specifies.</p>

-<p>For more information about framework memory objects, see <a href="wdf.using_memory_buffers">Using Memory Buffers</a>.</p>

-<p>If the source or destination buffer was allocated from the pageable memory pool, the <b>WdfMemoryCopyFromBuffer</b> method must be called at IRQL &lt;= APC_LEVEL.
-Otherwise, the method can be called at any IRQL.</p>

-<p>The following code example obtains a handle to the framework memory object that represents an I/O request's output buffer, and then it copies the contents of another buffer into the I/O request's output buffer.</p>

 ## -requirements
 <table>
 <tr>